RebelGuy/chat-mate-client/README.md

 List of unicode emojis that can be printed directly in chat: https://archive.ph/dhIN8

 # Change Log
+## v1.14 - The Deployment Update [13/7/2022]
+- Added CI for building and testing the project when pushing to GitHub
+- Added ChatMate Dashboard (WIP)
+  - This will be the one place for administration, configuration, etc
+- Added indicators for when the server reports an error or warning
+  - Heartbeat indicator behind the status indicator
+  - Time series plot in the top right corner
+- Added build configurations for easily injecting different sets of environment variables
+- Visual bug fixes related to modals

 ## v1.13 - The Punishment Update [30/5/2022]
 - Added fancy modal screens for:
   - Displaying a list of the user's historic punishments